nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values **only if input values differ from the existing values**.
 * Existing values **will not be updated** if the input values edit the item to one that is [identical to another item](#23-information-on-items).
-* When editing tags, the existing tags of the item will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the item will be removed. i.e. adding of tags is not cumulative.
 * You can remove all the items’ tags by typing `t/` without specifying any tags after it.
-* Quantity provided must be greater than 0 and should not exceed 1,000,000.
+* Quantity provided must be greater than 0 and must not exceed 1,000,000.

 </div>